guillemborrell/thermopy/readme.md

 ## TODO

+	- Uniformize code (imports and the like) and improve compliance with PEP8.

+	- Update docstrings to conform to PEP 257.

-	- Update documentation to use the package's new name (thermopy3).
+	- Update documentation to use the package's name after merge: 'thermopy'.

 	- Do more testing.
 It looks like in some cases there are some import errors (see 'EXAMPLE 02: Hydrazine ’messing around’ example.' in documentation).